clabe45/conlang-gpt/README.md

 Options:
   --input TEXT
   --output TEXT
-  --mode [basic|example]  Mode to use.
-Defaults to basic.
+  --mode [simple|example]  Mode to use.
+Defaults to simple.
 Set to the
                           experimental 'example' mode to include a new random translation in each revision.
   -n INTEGER              Number of revisions to perform.
 Defaults to 1.